ChrstphrHll/npc_gen/students/Tilo Connak.md

 year: 1
 guild: Treskal
 partyID: 17
+tags:
+- Tiefling
+- Ranger
+- Diplomacy
+- 1st
+- Treskal
 ---
 # Tilo Connak
 ---
 ### Description
 - 1st year Tiefling Ranger in Treskal
-- curly auburn hair that's loose around the shoulders, Sea Green eyes, and Olive skin
+- curly auburn hair that's loose around the shoulders, Pale Brown eyes, and Olive skin
 - Is Gritty and Modern, and has Humane as their ideal

 ### Organizations